July 3, 2012

 Unbelievable.
 After all that making fun of the Aussie mods, and thinking we were so clever about the direction of the nose tube, it turns out it actually does make a difference which way it goes!
 The reason isn't structural, it's clearance, and guess which way it needs to go?
 Correct.
 Exactly the opposite of the way we have it.
 We hope you're as impressed by this as we are.

-The clearance problem is with the steering rack.
-We installed the nose brace with the lower end on the nearside, which of course is exactly where the steering rack pinion housing wants to go.
-Before we added the cross brace we were able to locate the rack all the way forward in the frame, with the rubber bellows up against the nose tubes.
+The clearance problem is between the nose brace and the steering rack.
+We installed the brace with the lower end on the nearside, which of course is exactly where the pinion box on the steering rack wants to go.
+Before we added the cross brace we were able to locate the rack all the way forward in the frame, with the rubber bellows right up against the nose tubes.
 Now we can't.
 The pinion box contacts the brace first.
-It almost fits, the rack only comes up 1/4" short, but the fact that it's an issue at all is embarrassing.
+It almost fits, the rack only comes up 1/4" short, but the fact that it's an issue at all is a total embarrassment.

 Of course we have options.
 We always do.
 The first is obvious.
 Remove the cross brace and weld in a new one.
 This has only two problems: 1) removing the cross brace and 2) welding in a new one.
 With the radiator mount in place, doing either of these tasks with any sort of reasonable expectation of quality is almost impossible, even with our expanded definition of quality.
 Option 2 would be to do the first half of Option 1, and skip the second half.
 This is better, but would still be like acknowledging we did something stupid and now we're fixing it.
 Which of course is true, but why admit it?